Synagogues increase security for High Holy Days

 Long Island synagogues boost security for holidays after anti-Semitic incidents

-As Long Island's synagogues step up security for the Jewish High Holy Days, some religious leaders say their congregants are feeling more anxious in the wake of an increase in anti-Semitic incidents.
+As Long Island's synagogues and police step up security for the Jewish High Holy Days, some religious leaders say their congregants are feeling more anxious in the wake of an increase in anti-Semitic incidents.

 Some synagogues are hiring armed guards for the holidays, which often attract the largest number of visitors they see all year.
 Some are requiring people to show IDs along with their tickets to get in.